Nationals, Pirates share a moment of reflection in Pittsburgh before visitors fall in familiar fashion

 Pregame ceremonies before the Nationals lost, 10-7, included recognizing the families of passengers on United Flight 93 that went down in Shanksville.
 Relatives gathered on the infield during a poignant rendition of the national anthem as first responders and their families unfurled a flag that covered the outfield.

-“This is not just Washington or New York thing,” Pirates Manager Derek Shelton said before the game.
+“This is not just a Washington or New York thing,” Pirates Manager Derek Shelton said before the game.
 “As we know being in Pennsylvania, it hits very close to home.”

 Players from both clubs, many of whom were in elementary school when the attacks took place, stood at the top of their respective dugouts to watch the proceedings.
 Then they walked onto the field to greet each family member who lost a loved one on United Flight 93.